 • Practice mindfulness.
 Meditation, yoga, or even taking a few minutes to focus on your breathing interrupts stress’s impact and helps return your mind to baseline.

 • Seek counseling.
 If stress begins to feel too overwhelming, reach out to a mental health professional who can equip you with various coping tools.
-Online therapy options also offer a convenient way for connecting with a licensed therapist and engaging in counseling from the comfort of your own home.
+Online therapy options also offer a convenient way to connect with a licensed therapist and engage in counseling from the comfort of your own home.

 Finally, an important coping mechanism is to accept that stress is inevitable.
 Falsely maintaining the attitude of “I’m fine” will not make the stress disappear.

-The Aviv Medical Program addresses brain and physical performance using a holistic approach, which includes neuropsychological assessments and support.
+The Aviv Medical Program addresses cognitive and physical performance using a personalized program.
+Each client’s treatment plan can include neuropsychological support alongside hyperbaric oxygen therapy and other evidence-based interventions prescribed by our physicians.
 Our unique protocol helps areas of the brain experiencing deficits, including those caused by chronic stress.

-Contact us to learn more about the Aviv Clinics approach to improving cognitive function and physical performance.
+Contact us to learn more about Aviv Clinics’ approach to improving cognitive function and physical performance.

 Aviv Medical Program provides you with a unique opportunity to invest in your health while you age.